Compare quotes from our trusted insurance partners:

 Registered NDIS providers have registered with the NDIS Commission.
 They have been audited against and assessed as meeting the relevant NDIS Practice Standards, which include mandatory Professional Indemnity and Public Liability insurance.
 Registered NDIS providers are listed in the NDIS Provider Register.
 Registration is mandatory to provide certain services listed on the NDIS Commission website.

 Unregistered providers do not need to adhere to the same standards as registered providers and can set their own prices (instead of adhering to the NDIS price guide).
-However, unregistered providers may been seen as less trustworthy by potential clients and do not have access to NDIS tools and client lists.
+However, unregistered providers may be seen as less trustworthy by potential clients and do not have access to NDIS tools and client lists.

 Unregistered NDIS providers may face the same risks as registered providers.
 You may want to consider popular cover options, such as: